 A tardy is the absence of any student at the time attendance is taken provided the student is in attendance before the end of class.
+When a student reports to school late or to a class late, the tardy must appropriately be identified as excused or unexcused.
 Repeated and/or excessive incidents of tardiness may potentially result in disciplinary action for the student.